kyokan/fnd/docs/configuration.md

 ## Heartbeat Directives

-These directives configure node heartbeating, an optional feature of `ddrpd` that allows you to publicly announce the existence of your node and opt-in to global network metrics and dashboards.
+These directives configure node heartbeating, an optional feature of `fnd` that allows you to publicly announce the existence of your node and opt-in to global network metrics and dashboards.

 By default, your node will not send heartbeats.